zeroknots/the-compact/README.md

 }

 // A multichain compact can declare tokens and amounts to allocate from multiple chains,
 // each designated by their chainId.
-Any allocated tokens must designate the Multichain
+Any allocated tokens on an exogenous domain (e.g. all
+// but the first segment) must designate the Multichain scope.
+Each segment may designate
-// scope.
-Each allocation may designate a unique arbiter for the chain in question. struct Allocation {
+// a unique arbiter for the chain in question.
+Note that the witness data is distinct for
+// each segment, but all segments must share the same EIP-712 witness typestring. struct Segment {
-    address arbiter; // The account tasked with verifying and submitting the claim. uint256 chainId;
-    uint256[2][] idsAndAmounts; // The allocated token IDs and amounts.
+    address arbiter; // The account tasked with verifying and submitting the claim. uint256 chainId; // The chainId where the tokens are located. uint256[2][] idsAndAmounts; // The allocated token IDs and amounts.
     // Optional witness may follow.
 }